francescoo22/masters-thesis/chapters/6-Encoding.typ

 As shown in @class-comp-1, the encoding process involves including access to all fields declared as `val`, along with their shared predicate if they have one.
 Inheritance is encoded by including access to the shared predicates of the supertypes (Line 18).
 Additionally, the example illustrates how Kotlin's nullable types are encoded by accessing the predicate when the reference is not `null` through a logical implication (Lines 19-21).

 All the encoding examples that follow are simplified to improve readability and focus on the aspects pertinent to this work.
 In the plugin, avoiding name clashes is a crucial concern.
 As a result, names in the plugin are typically more complex than those shown in the examples.

-Furthermore, the plugin extends the predicate's body by adding Kotlin type information through domain functions.
-Instead of mapping Kotlin `Int` and other primitive types directly to their corresponding built-in Viper types, the plugin maps them to Viper `Ref` paired with a domain function.
-Similarly, classes are also paired with domain functions to ensure that their type information is consistently represented.
-However, this representation is omitted since it is not relevant to the focus of this work.
+Furthermore, the plugin extends the predicate's body by incorporating Kotlin type information using domain functions.
+Unlike other assertions within the predicate, these domain functions are not resource assertions but rather logical assertions about the Kotlin type of a reference.
+For example, instead of directly mapping Kotlin `Int` and other primitive types to their corresponding built-in Viper types, the plugin maps them to Viper `Ref` type, each associated with a domain function that asserts the specific Kotlin type of the reference.
+This approach ensures that the type information is logically represented within the verification process.
+Similarly, when dealing with classes, the plugin pairs them with domain functions to maintain consistent type information throughout the verification.
+This representation, while crucial for accurate type tracking, is omitted in the examples provided here, as it is not central to the primary focus of this work.
 For a complete view, @complete-encoding shows how the shared predicate of the classes in @class-comp-1 appears in the plugin.

 #code-compare("Shared predicate encoding", 0.8fr, classes-kt, classes-vpr)<class-comp-1>